 - focused on the skill (if it is a math test, reading shouldn’t be a barrier)

-- designed for “apple to apple” comparisons to show growth (pre, mid, post)
+- designed for “apple to apple” comparisons to show growth (pre, mid, and post)

 I designed an assessment packet to use with my 3rd graders.
 It includes three different assessments for each of the math concepts covered in third grade.
 This allowed me to use one to identify their current understanding after introducing and practicing a new concept and another to use as an assessment after formal instruction.
 I reserved the third one as a review to ensure they retained the skill down the road.